Lloyd Kropp: Other projects

-Kropp is also an accomplished musician and composer.
+Kropp was also an accomplished musician and composer.
 In addition to his concert work, he composed the background score for Lawrence Lee's The American as Faust, which was performed in concert in Pittsburgh and also broadcast on Public Television.

-Recent
+Later life

-At the present time (2007) Kropp lectures around the country, most recently at the Archon (convention) in Collinsville, Illinois where he gave a presentation on "Ancient Egypt: an Alien Mind."
+In 2007 Kropp lectured around the country, including at the Archon (convention) in Collinsville, Illinois where he gave a presentation on "Ancient Egypt: an Alien Mind."
 At the Society for the Study of Egyptian Antiquities at the University of Toronto, Kropp lectured on "How Does a Story Mean?: Narrative Structure in an Ancient Egyptian Tale."

 His fourth novel, Greencastle, is currently in development with a major motion picture company.
 He has written two additional novels, The Book of Thoth and Lady of the Lake, both of which are currently in submission.
-His current project is The Devil at Simon Episcopus, the story of a brutal murder at a conservative Christian college somewhere in the Midwest.
+His latest project is The Devil at Simon Episcopus, the story of a brutal murder at a conservative Christian college somewhere in the Midwest.

-Kropp is still composing music and working as a cafe pianist at Nerudas in Edwardsville, Illinois.
+Kropp was still composing music and working as a cafe pianist at Nerudas in Edwardsville, Illinois.

-He is married to Dr. Carolyn Kropp, a former dancer and teacher at the English Department at SIUE.
+He was married to Dr. Carolyn Kropp, a former dancer and teacher at the English Department at SIUE.
 They have two children.

+At the age of 86, Kropp died on July 27, 2023, in Edwardsville, Illinois, after a long battle with Alzheimer’s.